watermint/toolbox/docs/commands/dropbox-file-export-url.md

 Export a document from the URL

+Exports a file from Dropbox by downloading it from a shared link URL.

 # Security

 `watermint toolbox` stores credentials into the file system.
 That is located at below path: